Kiki's Delivery Service: Music

 As with Hayao Miyazaki's other films, Joe Hisaishi composed the soundtrack for this film.
+Besides Hisaishi's original scores, Yumi Arai's popular songs Rūju no Dengon (1975) and Yasashisa ni Tsutsumareta Nara (1974) were used as the opening and ending themes, respectively.
 Three months before the theatrical release of the movie, the image album for the film was published by Tokuma Shoten on Compact disc.
 A vocal album was released in November 1992.

-For the 1997 Disney English dub, much of the soundtrack was retained except for "Message of Rouge" and "Wrapped in Kindness", which were the opening and ending themes of the original Japanese version.
+For the 1997 Disney English dub, much of the soundtrack was retained except for Rūju no Dengon and Yasashisa ni Tsutsumareta Nara, which were the opening and ending themes of the original Japanese version.
 Instead, they were replaced with two songs by Sydney Forest; "Soaring" and "I'm Gonna Fly".
 Both these songs were removed from the 2010 DVD re-release of the English dub of Kiki's Delivery Service.
 Paul Chihara composed the music for the dub, adding music to scenes that were silent in the original Japanese version.